 All make-up time must be scheduled with the LNA Health Careers' office and will be the financial responsibility of the student regardless of the circumstances surrounding the missed time.
 Make-up time must be complete within 9 months from the anticipated date of graduation of the student's class.
 Make-up time not completed within the 9-month period will result in attendance failure.
+Program can be completed in as little as 4 weeks.

 g.
-Detail of Fees
+Detail of Fees - LNA